blackbaud/stache1/guide/index.md

 	<tbody>
 	<tr>
 		<td>client_id</td>
 		<td >A unique string representing the registration information provided by the client application (client).
-Thie client_id is issued by the Blackbaud authorization server.
-See <a href="https://tools.ietf.org/html/rfc6749#section-4.2.1"> rfc6749 section 4.2.1</a> for more info.</td>
+The client_id is issued by the Blackbaud authorization server.
+The client identifier is a string with a maximum length of x.
+See <a href="https://tools.ietf.org/html/rfc6749#section-4.1.1"> rfc6749 section 4.1.1</a> for more info.</td>
 	</tr>
 	<tr>
 		<td>response_type</td>
-		<td>The value must be one of "code" for requesting an
+		<td>The value must be set to "code".</td>
-         authorization code determines the appropriate OAuth2 grant type authorization flow.
-As an example, a query string with a parameter of <code>response_type=Code</code> represents the use of the OAuth2 Authorization Code flow.
-See <a href="{{ '/guide/#web-api-authorization' | prepend: site.baseurl }}" >Web API Authorization </a> for more info.</td>
 	</tr>
 	<tr>
 		<td>redirect_uri</td>
-		<td>See <a href="https://tools.ietf.org/html/rfc6749#section-4.2.1"> rfc6749 section 4.2.1</a> for more info.</td>
+		<td>After obtaining a user’s authorization to access private {{ site.productname }} data, the authorization server will redirect your client application (user-agent) to the your redirection endpoint previously established with the authorization server during the client registration process.
+See <a href="https://tools.ietf.org/html/rfc6749#section-4.1.1"> rfc6749 section 4.1.1</a> and <a href="{{ '/guide/#web-api-authorization' | prepend: site.baseurl }}" >Web API Authorization</a> for more info.</td>
 	</tr>
 	<tr>
 		<td>state</td>